Mixed greens, Mandarin oranges, and a spicy guacamole salsa are sure to hit the spot.

 - 1/2 cup thinly sliced red onion

 - 1 can (11 ounces) Mandarin oranges, drained

 - 1 tablespoon chili powder

 - Combine marinade ingredients in small bowl.
 Place beef steaks and marinade in food-safe plastic bag; turn steak to coat.
-Close bag securely and marinate in refrigerator 1 hour.
+Close bag securely and marinate in refrigerator for 1 hour.

 - Remove steaks from marinade; discard marinade.
 Place steaks on grid over medium, ash-covered coals.
 Grill, covered, 7 to 11 minutes (over medium heat on preheated gas grill, 8 to 13 minutes) for medium rare (145°F) to medium (160°F) doneness, turning occasionally.

 - Carve steaks across the grain into thin slices.
 Season with salt, as desired.
 Toss salad greens with 1/4 cup Herdez® Guacamole Salsa; arrange on serving platter.
 Top with tomatoes, onion, oranges and beef.
-Drizzle with remaining 1/4 cup salsa.
+Drizzle with the remaining 1/4 cup salsa.

 Recipe | photo | information courtesy of Beef.
 It’s What’s For Dinner.